christinhong/lab_cepko/2018_chickRFZ_rnaSeq/README.md

 	* Expected ~685M reads/batch
 * Batch 1 (labeled b2): Mixed sets with and without RNA pre-amplification -> fewer reads than expected (~260M)
 * Batch 2 (labeled b1): Re-run of same pre-amplified set used in batch 1

-## Analysis

-### Status
-In progress: Code refactoring.
-Collecting metrics, annotating, and merging BAMs with Picard.

-2018-08-12: Created README.
-Completed FastQC, Trimmomatic, and STAR multi-sample 2-pass mapping after extensively testing parameters for mapping NextSeq data.

-## Controls
-From Connie, expect the following gene expression patterns:

-* Fgf8: High in RFZ and maybe T
-* Vax: High in V and low in D
-* Tbx5: High in D and low in V
-* Raldh1: High in D
-* Emb: High in RFZ
-* Cyp26c1: High in RFZ
-* Cyp26a1: High in RFZ and N and T
-* Tbx2, 3, and 5: More D than V, but on a gradient

 ## Cluster setup